Opening a Small Public Space in Port Orchard? Here’s Your Permit Checklist for Success

 6. When Do You Need an Architect?

-A licensed architect is needed when:
+Typically a licensed architect is needed when:

 • The building is larger than 4,000 SF or has many people inside it